github/accessibility-alt-text-bot/README.md

 ## Acknowledgement

-Please read [Contributing Guide](./CONTRIBUTING.md) for more information.
+Please read our [Contributing Guide](./CONTRIBUTING.md) for more information.

 ## Contributors ✨